USEPA/Exposure_Read-Across/README.md

 1. Obtain a personal API Key for the CTX APIs.
 You can request a key by emailing [ccte_api@epa.gov](mailto:ccte_api@epa.gov).
 2. Clone the repository.
 This can be done by navigating on the command line to your desired location for the installation of this repo and then typing `git clone https://github.com/USEPA/Exposure_Read-Across.git`
 3. Navigate to the `Exposure_Read_Across` directory that you created by cloning above and type `pip install .`
+4. After installation of dependencies (namely `ctx-python`) type `ctx_init --x-api-key YourPersonalAPIKey` into the command line. `YourPersonalAPIKey` is the key you obtain from installation step 1.

 ## Running the app